askerlee/AdaFace-Animate/README.md

     <tr>
     <td><img src="assets/memes/yao ming laugh.jpg" style="width:100%"></td>
     <td><video width="100%" controls src="https://github.com/siberianlynx/video-demos/assets/77731289/9daf814c-ae8a-476d-9c32-fa9ef6be16d9" type="video/mp4"></video></td>
-    <td><video width="100%" controls src="https://github.com/siberianlynx/video-demos/assets/77731289/8ad4ec22-0ee4-4a6a-ac41-d9d2a0b186db" type="video/mp4"></video></td>
+    <td><video width="100%" controls src="https://github.com/siberianlynx/video-demos/assets/77731289/984a751f-ed2b-4ce3-aef8-41056ac111cf" type="video/mp4"></video></td>
     <tr>
     <td><img src="assets/memes/girl with a pearl earring.jpg" style="width:100%"></td>
     <td><video width="100%" controls src="https://github.com/siberianlynx/video-demos/assets/77731289/05ed29d5-4eaa-4a0a-bee2-bc77e5649f58" type="video/mp4"></video></td>
-    <td><video width="100%" controls src="https://github.com/siberianlynx/video-demos/assets/77731289/f8f4bddf-5608-43eb-99ee-d154cbc57cca" type="video/mp4"></video></td>
+    <td><video width="100%" controls src="https://github.com/siberianlynx/video-demos/assets/77731289/3b773486-b87e-4331-9e5d-ec8d54e11394" type="video/mp4"></video></td>
     </tr>
 </table>

 We can see that the subjects in AdaFace-Animate videos have more authentic facial features and better preserve the facial expressions, while the subjects in ID-Animator videos are less authentic and faithful to the original images.

 ## Comparison with ID-Animator, without AdaFace Initial Images
 To exclude the effects of AdaFace, we generate a subset of videos with AdaFace-Animate / ID-Animator *without initial images*.
 These videos were generated under the same settings as above, except not using initial images.
 The table below shows a selection of the videos.
 The complete set of such videos can be found in [no-init](./assets/no-init/).
-It can be seen that without the benefit of AdaFace initial images, the performance discrepancy between AdaFace-Animate and ID-Animator becomes more pronounced.
+It can be seen that without the help of AdaFace initial images, the compositionality, or the overall layout deteriorates on some prompts.
+In particular, some background objects are suppressed by over-expressed facial features.
+Moreover, the performance discrepancy between AdaFace-Animate and ID-Animator becomes more pronounced.

 (Hint: use the horizontal scroll bar at the bottom of the table to view the full table)